Chart Color Schemes

 Population growth drivers in Urangan are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, as of Nov 2025, Urangan's estimated population is around 12,610.
-This reflects an increase of 1,622 people since the 2021 Census, which reported a population of 10,988.
-The change was inferred from AreaSearch's estimation of 12,138 residents following examination of ABS's latest ERP data release (June 2024), and an additional 468 validated new addresses since the Census date.
-This level of population equates to a density ratio of 836 persons per square kilometer.
-Urangan's growth rate of 14.8% since the 2021 census exceeded both the non-metro area (8.8%) and national average, marking it as a growth leader in the region.
-Population growth was primarily driven by interstate migration contributing approximately 84.0% of overall population gains during recent periods.
+Based on analysis of ABS population updates for the broader area and new addresses validated by AreaSearch, as of Feb 2026 the suburb of Urangan's population is estimated at around 12,710.
+This reflects an increase of 1,722 people (15.7%) since the 2021 Census, which reported a population of 10,988 people in the suburb.
+The change is inferred from the resident population of 12,138 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 539 validated new addresses since the Census date.
+This level of population equates to a density ratio of 843 persons per square kilometer, which is relatively in line with averages seen across locations assessed by AreaSearch.
+The suburb's 15.7% growth since the 2021 census exceeded the Rest of Qld (9.1%), along with the national average, marking it as a growth leader in the region.
+Population growth for the area was primarily driven by interstate migration that contributed approximately 84.0% of overall population gains during recent periods.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 with 2022 as the base year, and Queensland State Government's SA2 area projections for years post-2032 based on 2021 data.
-For areas not covered by these data, proportional growth weightings are applied in line with ABS Greater Capital Region projections released in 2023 based on 2022 data.
-Future population trends project an above median growth of regional areas nationally, with the Urangan (SA2) expected to grow by 2,637 persons to 2041, reflecting a total increase of 17.9% over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data and for years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 and based on 2021 data.
+It should be noted that these state projections do not provide age category splits; hence where utilised, AreaSearch is applying proportional growth weightings in line with the ABS Greater Capital Region projections for each age cohort, released in 2023 based on 2022 data.
+As we examine future population trends, an above median population growth of regional areas nationally is projected, with the suburb expected to grow by 2,631 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 17.0% in total over the 17 years.

 Frequently Asked Questions - Population